typelevel/sbt-typelevel/docs/faq.md

 ## How do I locally prepare my PR for CI?

-**sbt-typelevel** comes with a `prePR` command, which updates the GitHub workflow, generates headers, runs `scalafmt`, and clean compiles your code.
+**sbt-typelevel** comes with a `prePR` command, which updates the GitHub workflow, generates headers, runs `scalafmt`, checks binary compatibility via MiMa tool, and clean compiles your code.

 You may also want to (globally) install the [sbt-rewarn](https://github.com/rtimush/sbt-rewarn) plugin to help you identify and resolve compiler warnings, which by default are fatal in CI.